AngelaWang100/MoneyLingo/API_STRUCTURE.md

-# RealityCheck API Structure
+# MoneyLingo API Structure

 ## 🏗️ New Backend Architecture

-The RealityCheck project has been refactored into a clean, modular FastAPI structure following enterprise best practices.
+The MoneyLingo project has been refactored into a clean, modular FastAPI structure following enterprise best practices.

 ### 📁 Directory Structure

 ```
-RealityCheck/
+MoneyLingo/
 ├── main_new.py                 # New FastAPI application entry point
 ├── api/                        # Backend API components
 │   ├── __init__.py